ktakashi/sagittarius-scheme/README.md

 file `innosetup.iss`.
 Go to [Build] - [Compile], then it will create the installer.
 For more detail, please see Inno Setup's document.

-Note: You can also build on 64 bit however FFI does not work properly yet.
-(Test case causes SEGV).
-So if you don't have any specific reason, I would strongly recommend to build on 32 bit.

 # How to develop it?
 We provide `autogen.sh` for developper and it generates boot code, VM instrustions and generated code from stub file.
 For more detail, see the file.